 Configure an Event Policy to Execute Operational Mode Commands

-Operational mode commands perform an operation or provide diagnostic output on a device running Junos OS.
+Operational mode commands perform an operation or provide diagnostic output on a device running Junos OS or device running Junos OS Evolved.
 They enable you to view statistics and information about a device’s current operating status.
-They also enable you to take corrective actions, such as restarting software processes, taking a Physical Interface Card (PIC) offline and back online, switching to redundant interfaces, and adjusting Label Switching Protocol (LSP) bandwidth.
-For more information about operational mode commands, see the CLI Explorer.
+They also enable you to take corrective actions, such as restarting software processes, taking a PIC offline and back online, switching to redundant interfaces, or adjusting LSP bandwidth.

-If one or more of the listed events occurs, the eventd process executes
+more of the listed events occur, the eventd process executes the operational mode

-appear in the configuration.
+the order in which you configure them.
 For example, in the following configuration,

 [edit event-options policy policy1 then execute-commands]